-CSS3 Tricks: Falling Leaves with CSS only
+CSS3 Tricks: Falling Leaves Animation with CSS only

 LIVE DEMO